|vaticancatholic.com - English Channel|

 To say, as the Palamites do, that what Peter, James and John saw was an uncreated divine light that always existed is to deny that Jesus’ human figure or appearance really changed into another human figure or appearance.
 It is thus to deny that there really was a transfiguration.

-This video is not about what all the fathers said with regard to the Transfiguration.
+This article is not about what all the fathers said with regard to the Transfiguration.
 It’s primarily about what Pope St. Leo the Great and Maximus the Confessor taught.
 However, I will note that there are other fathers, including Eastern fathers, who indicate that the light witnessed on Tabor was not uncreated but rather an aspect of Jesus’ glorified human form.
 There are also quotes that Palamites bring forward from saints and fathers as if they favor their view on the vision of the Transfiguration, but those quotes are not to the point.
-They could be understood to refer to the Transfiguration miracle revealing the identity of the Son, who is Light from Light, true God from true God, rather than addressing with specificity the nature of what the apostles saw in Jesus’ face and body.
+They could be understood as referring to the Transfiguration miracle revealing the identity of the Son, who is Light from Light, true God from true God, rather than addressing with specificity the nature of what the Apostles saw in Jesus’ face and body.
 In fact, Leo’s passage is perhaps the most precise treatment of this matter among all the fathers, and it’s notable that he emphasizes that the vision “specifically pertains to the nature of His assumed humanity.”

 Now, even though the brightness and glory that Peter, James and John saw on Mt.
 Tabor specifically pertained to Jesus’ glorified human nature (and was therefore created), as Pope St. Leo the Great correctly teaches, the splendor was, as St. Thomas Aquinas also points out, derived from His Godhead and from His glorified human soul.